Opening Fall 2026 · Clinical Reading Assessments Now Booking

 -----

 Your child's reading struggle has a root cause.
+We find it.

 A comprehensive clinical reading evaluation · A personalized intervention plan · A strategic planning meeting with your family